 - CLT 203 Western Classics: Cervantes to Tolstoy

-- Two additional courses with a primary listing or cross-listed in comparative literature
+- One additional course with a primary listing or cross-listed in comparative literature

 - Three courses in a non-English-language literature.
 For literatures in which Smith offers few or no courses taught in the original language, majors may fulfill this requirement by taking courses in English translation while reading some course texts in the original language.